centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

     }
 ```

 Next, let’s talk about modifying the order lines, which translates to adding or removing products to/from an order _after_ it has been placed in Centra.
 The most common use case is canceling an order item which was sold by mistake, when you realize you don’t have the stock to actually fulfill it.
-If that’s the case, you can cancel this order line, and later ship only available products, while capturing less money that was authorized, so that the customer pays the right total.
+If that’s the case, you can cancel this order line, and later ship only available products, while capturing less money that was authorized, so that the customer pays the right order total.

 #### Request